aspose-total/Aspose.Total-Products/total/en/net/conversion/powerpoint-to-excel/_index.md

 otherformats: XLS TSV DIF CSV XLTX XLSB XLSM XLT FODS XLAM SXC XLSX MARKDOWN MHTML ODS XLTM DOC DOCX DOCM DOT DOTM DOTX ODT OTT RTF WORD WORDML TEXT FLATOPX
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to EXCEL via C# or Online App" h2=".NET API for POWERPOINT to EXCEL conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert PowerPoint to Excel via C# or Online App" h2=".NET API for PowerPoint to Excel conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}
+<h2 class="heading-border">Why Convert PowerPoint files to Excel formats?</h2>

+Converting PowerPoint files to Excel formats is beneficial for extracting tabular data, reorganizing information into a structured format, consolidating data from multiple slides, leveraging Excel's advanced charting capabilities, and integrating presentation data into existing Excel-based workflows for reporting and analysis.
+Aspose.Total for .NET API provides the necessary tools to convert between PowerPoint and Excel formats while preserving formatting and properties, enabling efficient data extraction and manipulation.

+<h2 class="heading-border">How Aspose.Total can help in PowerPoint to Excel Conversion?</h2>

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POWERPOINT file to EXCEL within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POWERPOINT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to EXCEL.
+With the powerful [Aspose.Total for .NET](https://products.aspose.com/total/net/) suite, converting PowerPoint files to Excel formats becomes a seamless process in any .NET, C#, ASP.NET, or VB.NET application.
+By utilizing the [Aspose.Slides for .NET](https://products.aspose.com/slides/net/) API, you can easily export the PowerPoint file to HTML format.
+Then, leveraging the capabilities of [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can effortlessly convert the HTML file to Excel format.
+This two-step approach ensures a smooth and efficient conversion process, enabling you to extract and manipulate data from PowerPoint presentations in Excel with ease.
 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="How to Convert POWERPOINT to EXCEL via C# or Online App" %}}
+{{% blocks/products/pf/agp/feature-section-col title="How to Convert PowerPoint to Excel via C#" %}}
-1. Open POWERPOINT file using [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation) class
+1. Open PowerPoint file using [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation) class
-2. Export POWERPOINT as HTML by using [Save](https://reference.aspose.com/slides/net/aspose.slides.presentation/save/methods/5) method
+2. Export PowerPoint as HTML by using [Save](https://reference.aspose.com/slides/net/aspose.slides.presentation/save/methods/5) method
 3. Load HTML document by using [Workbook](https://reference.aspose.com/cells/net/aspose.cells/workbook) class
-4. Save the document to EXCEL using [Save](https://reference.aspose.com/cells/net/aspose.cells.workbook/save/methods/4) method
+4. Save the document to Excel using [Save](https://reference.aspose.com/cells/net/aspose.cells.workbook/save/methods/4) method
 {{% /blocks/products/pf/agp/feature-section-col %}}

-{{% blocks/products/pf/agp/feature-section-col title="POWERPOINT File Conversion in C#" %}}
+{{% blocks/products/pf/agp/feature-section-col title="PowerPoint File Conversion in C#" %}}
-For POWERPOINT file to EXCEL Conversion in C#, please install the API from the command line as ```nuget install Aspose.Total``` or via Package Manager Console of Visual Studio.

-Alternatively, get the offline MSI installer or DLLs in a ZIP file from [downloads](https://releases.aspose.com/total/net).
+To convert PowerPoint files to Excel in C#, you can conveniently utilize the Aspose.Total API by installing it through the command line using the ```nuget install Aspose.Total``` command or through the Package Manager Console in Visual Studio.
+Additionally, you have the option to obtain the API's offline MSI installer or DLLs in a compressed ZIP file from the [downloads](https://releases.aspose.com/total/net).
 {{% /blocks/products/pf/agp/feature-section-col %}}
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "c67832c79481518ab87f3f0b311cb1cd" "convert-powerpoint-to-excel.cs" >}}